rtansf/quantum/README.md

 The tools we use to slice, dice and aggregate time-series data are mainly SQL-based and are too cumbersome to craft or too slow to return the desired results especially when querying very large data sets.

 Quantum was created to address the problems above.
-It leverages data-streaming and in-memory caching to produce aggregated time-series data that can be queried in O(1) time complexity.
-Quantum consists of a multi-dimensional aggregation engine and a query language called QL.
+It leverages data-streaming and Redis Cache to produce aggregated time-series data that can be queried in O(1) time complexity.
+Quantum consists of an aggregation engine and a query language called **QL**.

 <h3>Simple Example</h3>